Greenhouse Film Complete Guide: Types, Benefits and Uses

 • Anti-sulphur

-5. Durability & Warranty
+5. Durability and Warranty

 Select a film with a long warranty and proven performance under Indian conditions.

-Installation & Maintenance Tips
+Installation and Maintenance Tips

 Proper installation can extend film life by up to 12 months.
 Follow these tips: